langurmonkey/website-source/content/blog/2021/lazy-image-load-hugo.md

 </figure>
 {{</ highlight >}}

 That's it.
 With this little trick the images on your site can be set to load lazily.
+The results are shown in the gif below.

+{{< fig src="/img/2021/11/lazy-img-loading.gif" class="fig-center" width="500px" title="Lazy image loading at work using the shortcode above.
+Note how images are requested on demand as the user scrolls down the page." loading="lazy" >}}